joergboe/testframework/doc/manpage.md

 the job is killed with SIGTERM (15).
 If the job still runs after additional time (TTPR_additionalTime), the job is killed with SIGKILL (9).

 The test case timeout can be controlled with property TTPR_timeout.
-If this property is not set, the value 120 is used.
+If this property is not set, the value 240 is used.
 The additional time is controlled property TTPR_additionalTime.
-If this property is not set, the vaue 45 is used.
+If this property is not set, the vaue 60 is used.

 Each test Case can define an individual test Case timeout.
 This can be done in the Test Case File Preamble like:
 #--timeout=600

-The individual test case timeout is used if the value is greater than TTPR_timeout or if the value is greater than 120.
+The individual test case timeout is used if the value is greater than TTPR_timeout (if exists) or if the value is greater than 240.

+## Test Case exclusive execution property
+If the preamble contains a line
+#--exclusiveExecution=true
+the test case is always executed as a single case and no parallel execution is done.

 ## Reserved Variable Name Ranges
 Variables used for the framework have special prefixes.